astrotuna201/ntf/README.md

 ### TensorView
 A _TensorView_ is a struct that presents a shaped view of an associated _TensorArray_ object, along with a variety of access functions.
 Creation of a _TensorView_ will automatically create a _TensorArray_ object if one is not specified.

-### Sub Views and Multi-threading
+### Sub Views and App Space Multi-threading
 _TensorView_ has methods to create sub views of a _TensorArray_.
 An important use of this is to divide a _TensorArray_ into multiple sub-regions and operate on them in parallel.

-For example: when a batch of 64 image items is loaded, they are all decoded on independent threads making full use of all cores on the host CPU.
-Operating on sub-regions in parallel on the GPU works the same way.
-Synchronization between sub views is managed by the caller.
+For example: if a batch of 64 image items is loaded, they can all be decoded and written to the tensor on independent threads making full use of all cores on the host CPU.
+Using sub-views in parallel on the GPU works the same way.
+Synchronization between writable sub views is managed by the caller.

 __<I need to redo this diagram to change the names!>__